kadenflick/FlickTools/README.md

 # Usage
 To use a toolbox:

-1. Add a .pyt to ArcGIS Pro by navigating to one of the toolbox folders to the toolboxes directory.
+1. Add a .pyt to ArcGIS Pro by navigating to one of the toolbox folders in the toolboxes directory.
 2. Run a tool like any other ArcGIS Pro geoprocessing tool.

 # Contact